-Neil C. Slevin, Director of Middle School Education
+Office of Middle School Education

-The Office of Middle School Education promotes high academic achievement, developmental responsiveness and equitable practices for all students.
+The Office of Middle School Education promotes high academic achievement, developmental responsiveness, and equitable practices for all students.
 The Director of Middle School Education is responsible for the supervision and evaluation of school principals and direction regarding the assessment of their performance and accomplishments.
-As a principal supervisor, the director coaches and supports principals and engages in effective learning strategies to help principals grow as leaders of learning.
+As a principal supervisor, the Director coaches and supports principals and engages in effective learning strategies to help principals grow as leaders of learning.
 This is done through a focus on school leadership in relation to focusing direction, cultivating collaborative structures, deepening student learning, and securing accountability.
 The Director provides assistance in the development of the school improvement plan and monitors progress towards established goals.
-The Director assists principals in monitoring school operations, provides advice on implementation of policies, and responds to community inquiries about school operations.
+The Director assists principals in monitoring school operations, provides advice on the implementation of policies, and responds to community inquiries about school operations.

 For more information on a specific program, click below.

-Summer RecoveryMiddle School students may receive targeted instruction in Math and Reading/Language Arts through programs based at their home school.
-These programs are targeted to specific learning needs and are open to General Education students, English Language Learners, and Special Education students participating in inclusion classes.
+Middle school students who have received a final grade of a “D” or an “F” may receive targeted instruction in math and reading/language arts through school-based or virtual programs.
+These programs are targeted to specific learning needs and are open to general education students, English language learners, and special education students participating in inclusion classes.
 Program dates and times will vary and are set by the home school.
-Students, who are eligible to attend, must attend at their home school.
+Eligible students’ families will be informed by a school counselor or an administrator if their child has been identified to engage in summer school.
 For more information, please contact your student’s school counselor.